 Well, a great way to get a feel for what the media is interested in is to follow the hashtag #journorequest on Twitter.

 I’ve written about this free PR tool before.
 Journalists and bloggers use it every day to request information that they need for commissioned articles.

-So, watch out for Christmas themed #journorequests.
+So, watch out for Christmas themed #journorequests, like this one: